 The only downside here is that this method can only be used on devices with the Exynos chipset.

 However, the only non-Exynos versions of their flagship devices are sold in North America and China.
 For those two regions, they use the Snapdragon SoC from Qualcomm.
 But everywhere else we see them using the Exynos chipset and this results in a very easy way to unlock the bootloader.

-So, if you have a Galaxy S10 with the model number SM-G97XF then you can unlock the bootloader by following the simple tutorial below.
+So, if you have a Galaxy S10 series smartphone (this could be the Galaxy S10, Galaxy S10+, Galaxy S10e, or Galaxy S10 Lite) with the model number SM-G97XF (the X in this model number will be different depending on which S10 series smartphone you have) then you can unlock the bootloader by following the simple tutorial below.